 What is the difference between Counselling and Therapy?

 I will provide a confidential, emotionally safe environment where, together, we can examine the issues that you bring.
 I will guide you in reflecting on your life experience and your current distress so you can make sense of it.
 I offer my skilled support to help you develop effective tools for growth and change.
 Each person is a unique individual, and each couple has their own complexities, so effective counseling and therapy needs to be 'customized'.
-I encourage you to tell me what is helpful and what is not, and I adapt my methods to find the most useful approach for you.

 You may be at a point where you feel caught in a negative cycle of interacting that you can’t seem to break out of.
 You try to talk about a problem and only end up feeling worse, more bruised and misunderstood than when you started.
 You desperately want to be close but your partner feels out of reach.
-Couples often arrive at counselling wanting ‘problem solving’ strategies or for the counsellor to tell them who is wrong and who is right.
-But as you may have already discovered, these do not solve the problem.
+Couples often arrive at therapy wanting ‘problem solving’ strategies or for the therapist to tell them who is wrong and who is right.
+But as you may have already discovered, this do not solve the problem.
 Gaining understanding into what is fuelling this cycle, and the deeper feelings and needs underlying it, can change the relationship dynamics in a deep and lasting way.
 Learning how to be open, attuned and responsive with each other builds a secure foundation and when you feel secure with each other and have no need for the armour of defensiveness, you can find solutions that will work for both of you, whatever the problem happens to be.

 Emotionally Focused Couples Therapy (EFT)

 My primary way of working with couples is Emotionally Focused Couples Therapy; EFT focuses on creating and strengthening the emotional bond between partners.
 EFT is recognized by the American Psychological Association as an empirically proven form of couple therapy.
 Rigorous studies during the past 15 years have shown that 70-75% of couples who go through EFT recover from distress, are happy in their relationships, and the results appear to be lasting!
-If you would like to read more about this approach you can do so in ‘Hold Me Tight: Seven Conversations for a Lifetime of Love’ by Dr Sue Johnson.
-It is a very accessible and informative read, great to read together as a couple as well as on your own.

 Affairs, Infidelities, Breeches of Trust